ha1tch/queryfy/superjsonic/README.md

 - **Precise error locations** for better debugging
 - **Safe validation** before unmarshaling to prevent panics

+## What Superjsonic is NOT
+This is not a general-purpose JSON library.
+It's specifically optimized for validation scenarios where you need to check JSON structure and content without unmarshaling into objects.

 ## Status
 # WORK IN PROGRESS